elifarley/command-mock/README.md

 ## Alternatives & Philosophy

 The **Command Mock Framework** occupies a specific niche: it applies the **VCR/Record-Replay pattern** (popularized by HTTP tools like `vcrpy`) to **subprocess/CLI calls**.

+**Stop using `unittest.mock.patch` with fake stdout strings.** This framework guarantees fidelity by recording reality first.

 Here is how it compares to other tools in the Python ecosystem: